Hockey Initiation Program (U5-U7 Mini Thunder)

 This is a basic House League which starts at age 7 for U8 (Modified-Ice) then 8 years old for U9 (Modified/Full-Ice), then carries on up to U21 age.
 It consists of usually one game a week with about 10 practices a year depending on the age group.

 This is in addition (at additional cost) to the House League games and practices offered through basic registration.
 This becomes a travel hockey team that can play extra exhibition games and tournaments throughout the year.
 This team is picked via a tryout process in September.
 It would consist of 17-18 players (including goalies) which, during normal House League schedule, would be divided up on separate teams to ensure a balance of skill on each house league team.

 The additional fees cover Ice Times, Referees, Timekeepers and Insurance.
 Individual Teams may request additional Fees from each Player for the Team fund; this amount will depend on Team Fundraising Activities, and is used to cover Tournaments, Extra Ice and other Hockey Development Programs that are implemented.

 Select Teams can play up to 3 exhibition games per month during the season and can participate in a limited amount of tournaments.

 The Select Program is designed to augment the House League Program for the Players selected and therefore players must be registered and play as House League Players.

 Representative (Rep) Hockey is the highest level of hockey that can be played within HHMH.
-HHMH is an AA centre with 3 divisions within the rep program AA/A/AE.
+HHMH is an AA centre with 3 divisions within the rep program AA/A/BB.
 Rep Hockey consists of home and away (travel) games, development program for goaltenders and players, tournaments and play-offs.

 The Rep team is a “tryout format” in which players/parents must previously register with HHMH to be eligible to participate and purchase a tryout card.